 Every year, I travel up to the Shetland Isles to stay with friends Paula and Magnus, before guiding for a week with Shetland Wildlife.
 I love staying in this beautiful location.
 Huge skies, great expanses of coastline and fabulous wildlife, it is a wildlife-lover's paradise.

-Paula and Magnus's house, and the feeding station I built, is facing Wadbister Voe; one of the many sea inlets around Shetland's rugged coastline.
+Paula and Magnus's house, is facing Wadbister Voe; one of the many sea inlets around Shetland's rugged coastline.
 It is a very exposed site, so it will be interesting to watch the changing weather here.
-This won't be a feeding platform for small birds, as Shetland is not home to our more common UK garden birds.
-Regulars will include hooded crows and gulls, starlings and sparrows and possibly their working collies!
+In 2021, I built a feeding platform to mount the Birdsy cam on and it delivered some lovely shots.

 Shetland is in the middle of the North Sea, surrounded by some of the North Sea’s richest fishing grounds and close to some of its most productive oil fields.
 The line of 60 degrees latitude cuts through Shetland’s South Mainland – but, while Shetland is on the same latitude as parts of Alaska, it is warmer thanks to the Gulf Stream.
 Directly to the east lies the Norwegian coast, with Shetland closer to Bergen than Inverness.
 To the northwest lies the Faroe Islands and then Iceland.

 Shetland is one of the best places in Europe to see bird life and sea mammals.
 For bird-watchers, Shetland is a paradise, from the puffins at Sumburgh Head to tiny, rare red-necked phalaropes and two of the UK’s largest gannet colonies, on the steep cliffs of Noss and around Hermaness, on the northernmost edge of the country.